Mounjaro (Tirzepatide) Research Explainer

 SURMOUNT-4 directly addressed the discontinuation question.
 After a 36-week open-label tirzepatide run-in (during which participants lost an average of 20.9% body weight—significant weight loss by any measure), patients were randomised to continue tirzepatide or switch to placebo for 52 weeks.
 Those who switched to placebo regained approximately 14% of body weight, while those who continued tirzepatide lost an additional 5.5%.

-This confirms that tirzepatide, like all GLP-1-based medications, treats the biological drivers of obesity without permanently correcting them.
-Discontinuation leads to weight regain as appetite-regulating mechanisms return to their pre-treatment state.
-Current consensus frames these medications as chronic treatments for a chronic disease, similar to statins for cholesterol or antihypertensives for blood pressure.
-Healthcare providers should discuss long-term treatment expectations with patients before starting the Mounjaro injection.
-For a detailed analysis, see our GLP-1 discontinuation and weight regain data review.
+The data reinforce the framing of tirzepatide and other GLP-1-based medicines as treatments that address the biological drivers of obesity without permanently correcting them.
+Discontinuation is associated with weight regain as appetite-regulation mechanisms return toward their pre-treatment state.
+The published consensus frames these medicines as chronic treatments for a chronic condition, comparable to statins for hyperlipidaemia or antihypertensives for hypertension.
+Long-term treatment expectations are part of standard prescriber counselling.
+For a detailed analysis, see the GLP-1 discontinuation and weight regain data review.

 Our Research Standards